 AI applications need regulations for safety, privacy protection, and ethical use of sensitive information.

 The intent behind AI’s design needs consideration, as some devices can be programmed to perform in unethical ways.
-So, regulations need to be set that are timely and relevant.
+So, regulations need to be set in a timely and relevant manner.

 - A rise in Medical Imaging Expenses